LiorSil/Factory.backend.project/README.md

 - Logs all user actions, such as viewing pages, adding departments, and deleting employees, in a JSON file on the server.
 - Users are logged out when they reach their maximum allowed actions for the day.

-## Project Delivery

-To deliver the project, please send a link to your repository (e.g., git, Google Drive) to [devprojects2000@gmail.com](mailto:devprojects2000@gmail.com) with the subject "[Course Name] - [Your name] – Node.JS Final Project".
-For example: "Full Stack 32 – Ron Gabay – Node.JS Final Project".

-Good Luck!